akaihola/darker/README.rst

 This utility reformats and checks Python source code files.
 However, when run in a Git repository, it compares an old revision of the source tree to a newer revision (or the working tree).
-It then

-- only applies reformatting in regions which have changed in the Git working tree between the two revisions, and
+It then only applies reformatting in regions which have changed in the Git working tree between the two revisions.
-- only reports those linting messages which appeared after the modifications to the source code files.

 The reformatters supported are: